Alternatives to laser surgery for your eyes

 Presbyopia is an age-related eye condition that affects everyone, usually setting in around our early or mid-40s.
 As the muscles in the eyes gradually stiffen and lose the elasticity, our near vision deteriorates, and we experience problems like eyestrain and headaches.

 Let us know your prescription below and we’ll tell you your treatment options.
-Alternatively, book a consultation by contacting one of our friendly clinic coordinators.
+Alternatively, book a consultation by contacting one of our Patient Care Coordinators.